Henry Parnell, 5th Baron Congleton

-Henry Bligh Fortescue Parnell, 5th Baron Congleton (6 September 1890 – 10 November 1914) was an Anglo-Irish soldier and aristocrat of the British peerage.
+Lieutenant Henry Bligh Fortescue Parnell, 5th Baron Congleton (6 September 1890 – 10 November 1914) was an Anglo-Irish soldier and aristocrat of the British peerage.
 At the age of 24, he was killed in action in the Ypres Salient, becoming the second British parliamentarian to die on the front line during the First World War.

 Biography

 Parnell was born in Clonmel, County Tipperary, into a family of Anglo-Irish Protestant landowners.
 He was the second-born child to Henry Parnell, 4th Baron Congleton (1839–1906) and his wife Elizabeth Peter Dove (1853–1931).
 His father was a veteran of the 1879 Anglo-Zulu War.
 Parnell was the great-grandson of the Irish Whig politician Henry Parnell, who was a government minister in the Whig administrations led by Lord Grey and Lord Melbourne in the 1830s.
 He was knighted and made 1st Baron Congleton in 1841.
 Harry Parnell was thus also related to the Irish nationalist leader Charles Stewart Parnell, of whom the 1st Baron Congleton was a great-uncle.
 Sir John Parnell, 2nd Baronet (1744–1801) was the Chancellor of the Exchequer of Ireland.

 Parnell also came from a family with a military tradition.
 His grandfather Henry William Parnell, 3rd Baron Congleton, was an officer in the Royal Navy who took part in the Battle of Navarino against the Ottomans in 1827.
 Parnell's father, also named Henry, the 4th Baron, was a major general in the British Army and took part in the Crimean War and the Battle of Inyezane during the Anglo-Zulu War.
 Parnell was educated at Eton College, and was still a pupil there when his father died on 12 November 1906.
 The 16-year-old Henry thus became the 5th Baron Congleton, although he was not able to sit in the House of Lords until he came of age in 1911.
 There are no records of him ever speaking in the chamber.